j4k/j4k.github.io/_posts/2015-05-18-url-validation-php-regex.markdown

 ### Regular Expressions

-** Disclaimer: these Regex patterns are PCRE, you may need to adjust them somewhat if you aren't using PHP. *

 Another way to validate a domain is to validate it using Regular Expressions.
 This doesn't ensure that the domain actually exists, but for a quick check that the structure of a URL is valid rather than it's presence on the internet, they often suffice.

 If you need something that just validates western urls for form validation - something like this may do: